Relic Entertainment: Acquisition by THQ (2004–2013)

-Warhammer 40,000: Dawn of War: Dark Crusade, a second, standalone expansion pack for Dawn of War, was released on October 9, 2006.
-It brought many new things to the franchise: two new races (the Necrons and the Tau), new units for the existing races and a Total War-esque turn-based campaign, as well as a rebalancing and tweaking of game mechanics.
-Its standalone design meant that the player did not need the original Dawn of War or the Winter Assault expansion for the game's full features (apart from online multiplayer games).
-It was successful and considered one of the best expansions of 2006.

-On September 25, 2007, Company of Heroes: Opposing Fronts, the stand alone expansion pack to Company of Heroes was released.
-It introduced two new playable armies, the British 2nd Army and the German Panzer Elite.

 There has been speculation supported through various sources that Relic has re-acquired the rights to the Homeworld franchise from Vivendi.
 Finally, following the discovery of a document on the United States Patent and Trademark Office's electronic filing system by a fan, THQ confirmed that Relic indeed owns the trademark again, making a continuation of the series under THQ's lead possible.
 However, no comment on future installments was given.

-On November 3, 2008, Relic announced a second Company of Heroes stand-alone expansion, Company of Heroes: Tales of Valor, which was released on April 9, 2009.
-This expansion introduced a new campaign, new units, weapons, game play features and three new game types.

 Relic released the sequel to Dawn of War, Warhammer 40,000: Dawn of War II, on February 18, 2009.
 It featured the introduction of the Tyranids to the Dawn of War series.
 In an attempt to avoid recent complaints about digital rights management, Relic chose to release Dawn of War II on Steam and use Games for Windows – Live to arrange multiplayer matches.
 Subsequently, expanded with Warhammer 40,000: Dawn of War II – Chaos Rising in March 2010, and Warhammer 40,000: Dawn of War II – Retribution in March 2011, the latter saw the multiplayer platform move to Steamworks.